QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/architecture.md

 Cybersecurity architects are responsible for identifying potential security risks and recommending measures to strengthen the security architecture of the IT infrastructure.

-* **Defense in-depth**: use of multiple layers of security, along with various tactics, to slow down/stop an intruder
+* **Defense-in-depth**: use of multiple layers of security, along with various tactics, to slow down/stop an intruder

 * **Triple-A principles**: Authentication <small>(verify the identity)</small>, Authorization <small>(determine the permissions)</small>, and Accounting <small>(logs)</small>.
 </div><div>

+**Zero trust**: do not trust anyone, anything, verify everything.

 Please refer to